bzantium/array_record/docs/installation.md

 ## Requirements

-ArrayRecord Python requires Python 3.10 or later and is available for the following platforms:
+ArrayRecord requires Python 3.10 or later and is available for the following platforms:

 | Platform | x86_64 | aarch64 |
 |----------|--------|---------|